Gridiron NSW

-Gridiron NSW, originally known as NSW Gridiron Football League (NSWGFL) until 2007, is the governing body for American football (otherwise known as 'gridiron') in the state of New South Wales, Australia.
+Gridiron NSW, originally known as NSW Gridiron Football League (NSWGFL) until 2007, is the state governing body for American football (otherwise known as 'gridiron') in the state of New South Wales, Australia.
+It administers tackle and flag football competitions across men’s, women’s, colt's, and junior divisions and oversees the development of the sport under Gridiron Australia.

-Arguably the longest tenured American football league in Australia, Gridiron NSW took over from the Australian American Football Conference (AAFC) after its inaugural 1984 season and ultimately survived a threat from the breakaway NSW Premier State Gridiron League between 1993 and 1996.
+Founded in 1984, Gridiron NSW is the longest-running American football organisation in Australia.
+It succeeded the Australian American Football Conference (AAFC) after its inaugural season and continued as the state’s primary competition following the dissolution of the breakaway competition NSW Premier State Gridiron League in 1996.

-The teams from the NSW Premier State Gridiron League returned to the NSW Gridiron Football League prior to the commencement of the 1997 season and since that time, Gridiron NSW has continued to expand as the sport has enjoyed increasing popularity both in New South Wales and Australia generally.

-Gridiron NSW currently consists of four divisions: Mens, formally known as Division 1 (Men 18+ years), Womens (18+ years), Colts (16–19 years) and Juniors (8–15 years).
+Gridiron NSW currently oversees four divisions, comprising two tackle leagues—Men’s (18+ years) and Colts (16–19 years)—and two flag football leagues—Women’s (18+ years) and Juniors (8–15 years).

-The two top teams in each division (with the exception of the Juniors) participate in the Waratah Bowl (Men), Opal Bowl (Women) and the Kookaburra Bowl (Colts) respectively.
+The two top teams in each division participate in their respective bowl games - Waratah Bowl (Men), Sapphire Bowl (Women), Kookaburra Bowl (Colts) and Harbour Bowl (Juniors) respectively.
 These games and also known as the State Finals.
+The Opal Bowl, formerly contested in the women’s tackle competition, was retired after the 2024 season following the division’s transition to flag football.

-The team with the most Waratah Bowl championships is the Sydney University Lions, who have won 21 in total, including 16 straight championships between 2003 and 2018 inclusive.
-This streak was broken when the UNSW Raiders were defeated by the Northern Sydney Rebels 38-32 in the 2019 Waratah Bowl.
+The Sydney University Lions hold the record for the most Waratah Bowl championships, with 21 titles overall, including 16 consecutive championships from 2003 to 2018.
+The streak ended in 2019, when the Northern Sydney Rebels defeated the UNSW Raiders 38–32 in the Waratah Bowl.

-Each season the best players across the league are selected to represent New South Wales at the Australian Gridiron League National Championships in representative teams known as the NSW Wolfpack (Men), the Coyotes (Women) and the Wolverines (Colts) respectively.
+Each season, the top-performing players from across the league are selected to represent New South Wales at the Australian Gridiron League National Championships.
+These representative teams compete under the names the Wolfpack (Men), Coyotes (Women), and Wolverines (Colts).

 Following the demise of the Newcastle Kings, the Hunter Gridiron League was launched as a separate competition for players in the Newcastle and Hunter Valley area of NSW.